 The step-by-step calculation of Kzt that we did above is shown on the detailed wind load calculation of the SkyCiv Load Generator.

-Using the Free Wind Load Calculator, you can generate the design wind pressures up to 3 times per day and is limited only to Gable roof profile.
+Similarly, the topographic/orographic factor can also be calculated in a similar manner for EN 1991, AS/NZS 1170, NBCC 2015, NSCP 2015, and IS 875.
+Moreover, in SkyCiv Load Generator, the Kzt value used for each level is the conservative value which is calculated at z = 0.
+Using the Free Wind Load Calculator, you can generate the design wind pressures up to 2 times per day and is limited only to Gable roof profile.

 However, the detailed wind load calculation report can only be accessed using a Professional account along with all the full capabilities of SkyCiv modules.
 The standalone load generator only version can also be purchased thru this link.